WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 3. Pop the value (I32.CONST i) from the stack.
-4. Assert: Due to validation, a value of value type instr is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
-5. Pop the value instr_1 from the stack.
+5. Pop the value val_1 from the stack.
-6. If instr_1 is REF.NULL, then:
+6. If val_1 is REF.NULL, then:
   a.
 Trap.
-7. If instr_1 is REF.ARRAY_ADDR, then:
+7. If val_1 is REF.ARRAY_ADDR, then:
   a.
-Let (REF.ARRAY_ADDR a) be instr_1.
+Let (REF.ARRAY_ADDR a) be val_1.
   b.
 If ((a < |$arrayinst(z)|) /\ (i >= |$arrayinst(z)[a].FIELDS|)), then:
     1) Trap.
   c.
 If ((i < |$arrayinst(z)[a].FIELDS|) /\ (a < |$arrayinst(z)|)), then: